benbdp/MCU/README.md

 # Motion Control Unit (MCU)

 MCU is a development board built around the PIC32MK series of microcontrollers from Microchip.
 This device was specifically for the up to 6 Quadrature Encode Interfaces (QEI) it offers.
-This board will make control of two and four wheeled robots with quadrature encoder equipped motors seamless.
+This board will make control of robots with quadrature encoder equipped motors seamless.

 Specifications:
 - UART interface for communication with host